mysociety/fixmystreet/running/users.md

 Sometimes it's helpful to manually create a new account for someone -- typically this is for a staff user (see below).

+Firstly if you don't have admin access, you'll want to run the `bin/createsuperuser` script to create a user that has access to the admin.

 You can create a new user account explicitly using the admin.
 Go to `admin/users` and fill in the form.
 A confirmation email is not sent to the